Motion-Project/motion-docker/README.md

 Caveats;
 - If you use /dev/video, locally attached cameras or the database features of Motion, this container won't work for you at this stage.
-- Bleeding edge code, if you want something more stable grab a prebuilt release from [here](https://github.com/Motion-Project/motion/releases).
+- This is built directly from git master, if you want something more stable grab a prebuilt release from [here](https://github.com/Motion-Project/motion/releases) and install manually.

 Run via something like this;